About American Express Premier Rewards Gold Card

 1x on Everything Else

 Purchases that don’t fall into the previous two categories will get one point per dollar.
-Those BLS numbers we mentioned earlier indicate the average family can spend at least $25,000 a year on their card.

 The Membership Rewards program has partnerships with airlines, too.
 You can do points transfers at a 1:1 clip for multiple international airlines including British Airways and Alitalia.